 What are box elder bugs?

-Box elder bugs are a true insect found all across the United States and all the way into Canada.
+Box elder bugs are a common insect in Apsen, CO, and they can be found all across the United States and all the way into Canada.
 These small bugs grow no larger than about 1/2 an inch as adults.
 They have long, oval-shaped bodies with distinct color patterns.
 Their overall body color is a dark brown to black, with bright orange outlining their wings.
 Box elder bug nymphs or immature box elder bugs have similar coloring to the adults but are smaller.

 Are box elder bugs dangerous?

 Box elder bugs are not known to be dangerous to humans.
 While they do have the ability to bite, they rarely do.
 A bite from a box elder bug has been compared to a mosquito bite.
 While itchy, their bite is not dangerous.
 When considering the health of your lawn, it's never good to have an overabundance of insects.
 In large numbers, box elder bugs may damage plants such as box elder trees.
 For the most part, though, seeing excess numbers of bugs is simply disturbing to homeowners.

 Why do I have a box elder bug problem?

 Box elder bugs are seasonal pests that are most active in the spring and fall.
 During spring, newly-matured insects strike out across lawns looking for food.
 Most commonly, they attack box elder trees, maples, and shrubs.
 As the weather begins to cool at the end of summer and into early fall, the bugs begin trying to find places to overwinter.
 If you thought you had seen a lot of them over the summer, prepare to see more now.
 Box elder bugs try to squeeze their way into garages and homes through small cracks.
 Any gaps in screens or broken weather stripping may serve as an access point for these insects.